wp-plugins/featured-video-widget/readme.txt

 1. Upload 'featured-video-widget' folder to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Appearance > Widgets > Featured Video.
-4. Drag and drop "Featured Video" widget and open it and enter video link, youtube or vimeo only.
+4. Drag and drop "Featured Video" widget and open it and enter video link, youtube or vimeo or keek only.
 5. Change height if you want, default height is 220.

 == Frequently Asked Questions ==